Estimating Global Errors in Time Stepping: Methods with global error estimation (GEE)

-An inductive argument yields \eqref{eq:etaD:output}. \end{proof} \begin{proposition}[Output independence of GL method ] A GL method for which the off-diagonal elements of matrix $\GLMB\GLMU$ are zero satisfies the independence assumption \eqref{eq:error:terms}. \end{proposition} \begin{proof} Using the results of Lemma \ref{lem:GL:stage:outpt}, we compute the output $i$ for trees of order $p+1$ and assume that the input is consistent of order $p$, that is, $\xi_i(\Ttree_{k \in \{1,2,\dots,p\}})=0$.
+\begin{proposition}[Output independence of GEE method ] A GEE method \eqref{eq:GLM:Global} with $r=2$ for which the off-diagonal elements of matrix $\GLMB\GLMU$ are zero satisfies the independence assumption \eqref{eq:error:terms}. \end{proposition} \begin{proof} Using the results of Lemma \ref{lem:GL:stage:outpt}, we compute the output $i$ for trees of order $p+1$ and assume that the input is consistent of order $p$, that is, $\xi_i(\Ttree_{[\{1,2,\dots,p]\}})=0$.
 We obtain